-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

 The Fallout series is one of the best RPG franchises of the Xbox 360/PS3 generation.
-Fallout 3 and New Vegas from the Xbox 360/PS3 are true classics of the genre.
-The games have also been upgraded with enhanced backwards compatibility for Xbox consoles, making that the best way to experience these classics.
+Fallout 3 and New Vegas are true classics of the genre, and the games have been upgraded with enhanced backwards compatibility for Xbox consoles, making that the best way to experience these classics.
 PC fans can also find plenty of mods and improvements for the classic games.
 Fallout 4, while not quite as revered as its Xbox 360/PS3 brethren, is also a great RPG experience in its own right.
-Any of these games guarantees a great time.
+Any of these games guarantee a great time.

 #5 Star Wars Jedi: Fallen Order